RezuwanHassan262/Multiclass-Twitter-Sentiment-Analysis/README.md

     - Conducting hyperparameter optimization to enhance model performance.

-## Explainable AI (Local Interpretable Model-agnostic Explanations)
+## Explainable AI Integration (LIME: Local Interpretable Model-agnostic Explanations)

 I aimed to enhance the interpretability of the model's predictions by integrating eXplainable AI (XAI) techniques.
 Specifically, I focused on implementing LIME (Local Interpretable Model-Agnostic Explanations).
 LIME works by approximating the complex model's behavior locally around a specific instance, creating a simpler, interpretable model to explain the prediction.